gant85/gantrade/README.md

 GanTradeBot contains many major trend following strategies (RSI+EMA, Stochastic Oscillator, ATR)

 ## RsiEmaBot
 The RsiEmaBot bot uses three simple moving averages with different lengths.
-A buy is triggered when `ema short > ema middle > ema long` and a sell is triggered when the `ema short < ema middle` or `ema short < ema long` or `price bought descrease 3%`.
+A buy is triggered when `ema short > ema middle > ema long` and a sell is triggered when the `ema short < ema middle` or `ema short < ema long` or `price bought decrease 3%`.
 A RSI (Relative Strength Index) filter can be applied, buys only executed when the RSI indicator confirms a trend (`RSI >= 50`).